aturfah/eou-grimoire-editor/README.md

 <img src="img/eou_grim_wolf_pack.PNG" alt="Change skill" width="50%"/>
 </div>

 You can select another grimoire from the menu on the left to edit multiple grimoires.
-I've selected the second grimoire and added the three gathering skills at level 5 as well as set the class to a spear; the resulting screen looks as below.
+I've selected the second grimoire in my inventory and added the three gathering skills at level 5, as well as set the class to a spear.

 <div align="center">
 <img src="img/eou_grim_2.PNG" alt="Gathering Grimoire" width="50%"/>